imixs/imixs-cloud/SETUP.md

 The IP address given here is the IP from the manager-node.

+To get the join token later run the following command on the manager node:

+	$ docker swarm join-token worker

 To verify the nodes in a swarm run:

 	$ docker node ls